yitianhao/UWCSE451_OSLabs/lab/lab4.md

 need to hold those two locks at the same time.
 This way, you would never run into a deadlock.

+*Note*: The delete stress test will take a significant amount of time to complete - this is expected.

 ### Exercise
 Add synchronization support to Part A. All tests in `lab4test_b.c` should pass when run from the shell.